hpcloud/stackato-cluster-tool/README.md

 Use the option -lb to add the load balance configuration.

 Then:

+Note: For Stackato developer, prefix the name of your cluster with "developer-" in order to be able to upload a server certificate for the ELB.

 - Choose your cluster configuration in config.tf.
 The name of the cluster (key cluster_name) will be asked while launching Terraform
 - Choose your Amazon configuration in config-amazon.tf, especially aws_access_key and aws_secret_key.
 Check the Amazon documentation http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html to get those two keys.
 - Make sure you uploaded your public SSH key (see doc: http://docs.aws.amazon.com/gettingstarted/latest/wah/getting-started-prereq.html#create-a-key-pair) and update the variable `ssh_key_name` in config-amazon.tf